 - Third-degree burns can cause extensive damage to all layers of the skin.
 The risk of infection is quite high and can lead to additional health complications.
 Many third-degree burns require skin grafts and some may require amputation.

 - Fourth-degree burns are the most serious causing damage to not only the skin but also the muscles, tendons, and bones.

 Third and fourth-degree burns often result in permanent scarring and disfigurement for your child.
 Depending on the extent of the burn, they may also result in mobility issues, resulting in permanent disabilities.
 In some cases, the burns are so severe that the injury can result in death.
-If your child has suffered a serious burn injury, an Atlanta child burn injury attorney can fight for your child’s future.
+If your child has suffered a serious burn injury, Atlanta child burn injury lawyers can fight for your child’s future.